payatu/vuln-nodejs-app/solutions/solutions.md

 ### Exploit

-`express-graphql` interpret request body depending upon the *Content-Type* header, that means we can perform the CSRF attack using `application/x-www-form-urlencoded` content-type or we can also perform CSRF by supplying query in GET parameter instead of using POST request.
+`express-graphql` interpret request body depending upon the *Content-Type* header, which means we can perform the CSRF attack using `application/x-www-form-urlencoded` content-type or we can also perform CSRF by supplying query in GET parameter instead of using a POST request.

-CSRF via POST request using `appilication/x-www-form-urlencoded` content-type
+CSRF via POST request using `appilication/x-www-form-urlencoded` content-type.

 1. Go to `graphql-update-profile`.
-2. Change password while intercepting request using burpsuite you will see graphQL password update request body.
+2. Change password while intercepting request using burp suite you will see graphQL password update request body.

 ```
 {"query":"mutation { updateProfile(username: \"hacker\", email: \"hacker@gmail.com\", password: \"hacked\")}","variables":null}
 ```

-3. Change the content-type of request to `application/x-www-form-urlencoded` and also the request body with following.
+3. Change the content-type of request to `application/x-www-form-urlencoded` and also the request body with the following.

 ```
 query=mutation { updateProfile(username: "hacker", email: "hacker@gmail.com", password: "hacked")}&variables=null
 ```

-4. Send the request and you will see `Update Successfull!` which shows that application also accepts `application/x-www-form-urlencoded` data now you can create a CSRF exploit page and send it to victim to change their email & password.
+4. Send the request and you will see `Update Successful!` which shows that the application also accepts `application/x-www-form-urlencoded` data now you can create a CSRF exploit page and send it to the victim to change their email & password.

-### Vulnearble code
+### Vulnerable code

 **Route: /routes/app.js**